 Research shows that sharing a humorous moment can increase closeness between two people who have only just met.

-You don’t need to be a gifted comedian to use humor.
+You don’t need to be a gifted comedian to use humor in a conversation.
 You just want to show that you can appreciate the lighter side of life or appreciate the funny side of a situation.
 Don’t rely on canned jokes or one-liners; they often come across as clumsy or as though you’re trying too hard.

 People who feel a sense of connection to one another often behave and move in a similar way.
 This is called “behavioral synchrony.”
 But mirroring someone else’s movements can be difficult and can become awkward, so trying to mimic someone when you’re talking to them isn’t a good idea.

 Instead, try to match their overall energy level.
-For example, if they are in an upbeat mood, smiling and speaking quickly about positive topics, try to behave in a similar way.
-We have more examples and advice in this guide: How to be chill or energetic in social situations.
+For example, if they are in an upbeat mood, smiling, and speaking quickly about positive topics, try to behave in a similar way.
+We have more examples and advice in this article on how to be chill or energetic in social situations.

 When you ask for advice about a personal situation, you can disclose something about yourself, which invites them to disclose something in return.
 Asking for advice also gives them an opportunity to share their personal experiences and opinions in a way that feels natural.